sosiristseng/template-hugo-book/README.md

 ## Notes

-You will need to edit the `baseurl` entry in `config.toml` for proper rendering in your site.
+You will need to edit the `baseurl` entry in `config.toml` for your site to work properly.